maxim2266/csvplus/README.md

 For more details see the [documentation](https://godoc.org/github.com/maxim2266/csvplus).

 ### Project status
-The project is in a usable state usually called "beta".
-Tested on Linux Mint 18.3 using Go version 1.10.2.
+Tested on Linux Mint 22.1 using Go version 1.24.3.